Real topological Hochschild homology via the norm and Real Witt vectors: Introduction

-\end{thm} Ordinary topological Hochschild homology is the topological analogue of the classical algebraic theory of Hochschild homology.
-Indeed, for a ring spectrum $R$, the two theories are related by a linearization map
+Ordinary topological Hochschild homology is the topological analogue of classical Hochschild homology of algebras.
+The two theories are related by a linearization map.

-which is an isomorphism in degree 0.
+which is an isomorphism in degree 0, where $R$ is a $(-1)$-connected ring spectrum.
 It is natural to ask, then, what is the algebraic analogue of Real topological Hochschild homology?
-In this paper we define such an analogue: a theory of Real Hochschild homology for rings with anti-involution, or more generally for discrete $E_{\sigma}$-rings.
-A discrete $E_{\sigma}$-ring is a type of $D_2$-Mackey functor that arises as the algebraic analogue of $E_{\sigma}$-rings in spectra (see Definition \ref{defn:discreteEsigma}).
-Indeed, if $R$ is an $E_{\sigma}$-ring in spectra, $\m{\pi}_0^{D_2}(R)$ is a discrete $E_{\sigma}$-ring.
-The definition of Real Hochschild homology follows naturally from the double coset formula above. \begin{defin} The \emph{Real $D_{2m}$-Hochschild homology} of a discrete $E_{\sigma}$-ring $\underline{M}$ is the graded $D_{2m}$-Mackey functor
+In this paper, we define such an analogue: a theory of Real Hochschild homology for rings with anti-involution, or more generally for discrete $E_{\sigma}$-rings.
+A discrete $E_{\sigma}$-ring is a type of $D_2$-Mackey functor that arises as the algebraic analogue of $E_{\sigma}$-rings in spectra (cf. Definition~\ref{defn:discreteEsigma}).
+Indeed, if $R$ is an $E_{\sigma}$-ring in spectra, $\m{\pi}_0^{D_2}(R)$ is a discrete $E_{\sigma}$-ring. \begin{defin} The \emph{Real $D_{2m}$-Hochschild homology} of a discrete $E_{\sigma}$-ring $\underline{M}$ is the graded $D_{2m}$-Mackey functor

 where